CUBRID/cubrid-manual/en/admin/ha.rst

 **max_clients** is a parameter used to configure the maximum number of clients to be connected to a database server simultaneously.
 The default is **100**.

 Because the replication log copy and the replication log reflection processes start by default if CUBRID HA is used, you must configure the value to twice the number of all nodes in the CUBRID HA group, except the corresponding node.
 Furthermore, you must consider the case in which a client that is connected to another node at the time of failover attempts to connect to that node.
-For details about max_client, see `Connection-Related Parameters <#pm_pm_db_classify_connect_htm>`_.
+For details about max_client, see :ref:`connection-parameters`.

 **The Parameters That Must Have the Same Value for All Nodes**